Why you should seriously consider joining the many expats choosing to live, work and retire in Portugal!

 The climate is considered to be the best in Europe with hot summers and wet winters offering relief to residents as well as some excellent growing conditions for the beautiful plants and flowers which thrive even in coastal areas.

 For would-be expats looking for an ideal location to move to, Portugal has it all.
-It’s likely though that you’ve got a lot of questions to ask before you begin making plans to migrate to Portugal from the UK so check out our top ten reasons to move to Portugal, Lisbon and the Algarve below!
+It’s likely though that you’ve got a lot of questions to ask before you begin making plans to migrate to Portugal from the UK so check out our top ten reasons why you should move to Portugal, Lisbon and the Algarve below!
 They’ll put a lot of your concerns on the backburner!

 Our Top 10 Reasons Why You Should Live in Lisbon, the Algarve, or other Locations in Portugal

 1: The best climate in Europe